johnalison/obsidian-notes/Journal/7 October 2024 Monday.md

 - 4s.
 Good passing and D.

 # bbWW mH constraint
-- Looks like "gen Ws" have the wrong mass
+- Looks like "gen Ws" have the wrong mass.. they do Aniket fixed
+- Now new version.

 # Chat with Berman